hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 JSON-LD lets one field reference another.
 See [example 67]( https://w3c.github.io/json-ld-syntax/#ex-67-referencing-node-objects) (note that the ref could have just been “#me” instead of the fully qualified IRI).
- We may need this construct at some point in A2A, but it is not in active use yet.
+ We may need this construct at some point in DIDComm, but it is not in active use yet.